 1. File-based recovery

 One of the most important features of the cloud is being able to recover your files in case of any natural, machine, or human errors.
-Any form of file loss can be a huge blow to a business that makes cloud backups appealing.
+Any form of file loss can be a massive blow to a business that makes cloud backups appealing.

 2. Technical support

 This gives peace of mind to business owners when an issue comes up.
 Cloud providers delegate customer representatives for technical assistance.
 It comes in handy for businesses without in-house IT personnel that can handle issues.
+You can focus more on your business goals and processes while being supported by IT experts.

 4. Ease of access